mantidproject/mantid/dev-docs/source/TestingUtilities.rst

    and deletes them automatically when the object is deleted.
 Basically a thin wrapper around `NamedTemporaryFile <https://docs.python.org/2/library/tempfile.html>`__ from the tempfile package.
+- ``mtd.unique_name`` and ``mtd.unique_hidden_name`` - functions that allow you to create a workspace name that will be unique to avoid colisions with other workspaces.
+This is useful for testing and temporary workspaces.